nucypher/taco-web/website/docs/Conditions.md

 ## RPC Conditions

-Here will will query the ETH balance of the users address using the RPC call [`eth_getBalance`](https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_getbalance)
+Here we will query the ETH balance of the user's address using the RPC call [`eth_getBalance`](https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_getbalance)
 ```js
 const ETHBalance = {
     contractAddress: "",